canyouhearthemusic/witbook-backend/README.md

 ### Linting and Formatting

-Format code with Black:
+Format code with Black and isort using the custom command:
 ```
-black .
+python manage.py format_code
 ```

-Sort imports with isort:
+Or manually:
 ```
+black .
-isort .
+isort --profile black .
 ```

 Lint with flake8: